Medical Chaperones for Sensitive Exams and Procedures: Frequently Asked Questions

 What types of rectal exams are there?

-You may receive a breast exam for breast issues such as pain or lumps.
-If you are over age 25, providers may also offer you a screening breast exam based on your personal and family risk assessment.
+You may receive a chest exam for chest issues such as pain or lumps.
+If you are over age 25, providers may also offer you a screening chest exam based on your personal and family risk assessment.

-What can I expect during a breast exam?
+What can I expect during a chest exam?

-• Visual exam: You will raise your arms above your head so the provider can check for differences in size or shape between breasts as well as signs of rash, dimpling, etc. You may be in a seated position or lying on an exam table.
+Visual exam: You will raise your arms above your head so the provider can check for differences in size or shape of chest tissue as well as signs of rash, dimpling, etc. You may be in a seated position or lying on an exam table.

-• Manual exam: For this exam, your provider may or may not use gloves.
-The provider uses the pads of the fingers to press on your entire breast, underarm, and collarbone area to check for lumps or abnormalities.
+Manual exam: For this exam, your provider may or may not use gloves.
+The provider uses the pads of the fingers to press on your entire chest, underarm, and collarbone area to check for lumps or abnormalities.
 Providers also check for enlarged lymph nodes under your armpit.

 When might I have a genital exam?